Bayesian Analysis of Social Influence: Applications

 When the node-set of a network is not unambiguously defined or the population size is too big to allow for a complete census of the network, we may still want to estimate network-related effects from a sample of the population network.
-We consider here the case of the dataset analysed previously by Daraganova and Pattison (2013) that consists in total of 551 individuals obtained from a three-wave snowball sample (Frank, 2005; Frank \& Snijders, 1994; Goodman, 1961) in Australia.
+We consider a dataset analysed previously by Daraganova and Pattison (2013) that consists of 551 individuals recruited via a three-wave snowball sample (Frank, 2005; Goodman, 1961) in Australia.
 Drawing on Besag's (1974) coding scheme, Pattison et al. (2013) demonstrated how the dependence assumptions of an ERGM can be used to define a conditional inference scheme.
-For ALAAM this translates to estimating the model as described above with the condition that $y_i$ remains fixed at their observed values for $i\in A \subset V$, where $A$ is a set that \emph{separates} (Pattison et al., 2013) data in $\mathcal{Y}\times\mathcal{X}$.
-For the three-wave snowball sample this means conditioning on the outcomes of nodes in zone 3 (184 nodes), and conditional on this modelling the outcomes of the seed nodes, and zones 1 and 2 (367 nodes).
-The outcome variable of interest is employment status with `employed individuals' were those individuals who worked full or part time, and students who worked part time ($Y=1$); and (2) `unemployed individuals' were those individuals who did not work at the time of the interview ($Y=0$).
+For ALAAMs this translates to estimating the model as described above with the condition that $y_i$ remains fixed at their observed values for $i\in A \subset V$, where $A$ is a set that \emph{separates} (Pattison et al., 2013) data in $\mathcal{Y}\times\mathcal{X}$.
+For the three-wave snowball sample this means conditioning on the outcomes of nodes in wave 3 (184 nodes), and conditionally on these nodes, modelling only the outcomes of the seed nodes, and outcomes of nodes in waves 1 and 2 (367 nodes).
+The outcome variable of interest is employment status with `employed individuals' were those individuals who worked full or part time, and students who worked part time ($Y=0$); and `unemployed individuals' were those individuals who did not work at the time of the interview ($Y=1$).
 In addition we use a reduced set of other variables, namely the number of network partners (degree); sex (male: 0; female: 1); and age (ranging from 19 to 67 with a mean of 37).

-The results of Table~\ref{tab:gslins551} largely agree with the analysis of Daraganova and Pattison (2013), and there is clear evidence of a positive association between people that are relationally tied (the posterior mean is $0.322$) and a greater risk of being unemployed the more people that you are connected to.
-Of course, for a sample of a community network we cannot discount the possibility that the network and outcomes are spatially clustered (Butts, 2003; Daraganova et al., 2012; Koskinen and Lomi, 2013) or that there are other geographical network effects (Sohn et al., 2019).
+The results of Table~\ref{tab:gslins551} largely agree with the analysis of Daraganova and Pattison (2013), and there is clear evidence of a positive association between people that are relationally tied (the posterior mean is $0.322$) and a lower risk of being unemployed the more people that you are connected to.
+Of course, for a sample of a community network we cannot discount the possibility that the network and outcomes are spatially clustered (Butts, 2003; Daraganova et al., 2012 ) or that there are other geographical network effects (Sohn et al., 2019).